 First, there really is no such thing as permanent support.
 Support can be modified or terminated.
 Second, it is not based on a computer program.
 In fact, the Family Court Judges are specifically forbidden by the California Family Code to rely on the computer program to determine what the trial support order should be.
 Instead, the trial support order is based on Family Code section 4320 which enumerates thirteen different factors the Court should rely upon when evaluating whether or not to award alimony and, if so, how much.
 These thirteen factors are discussed in our FAQ about Spousal Support page.

-Modification of Spousal Support in an Orange County Divorce case
+Modification of Spousal Support in a California Divorce case

-Termination of Spousal Support in an Orange County Divorce Case
+Termination of Spousal Support in a California Divorce Case

 Spousal support, absent the agreement of the parties, is generally terminated upon the remarriage of the supported spouse, the death of either spouse or, in cases of a short term marriage (less than 10 years), the passing of one-half the duration of the marriage.
-Spousal Support can also be terminated in a long term marriage in unique situations where the supported person refuses to become self supporting and the evidence against that spouse is compelling.
-Those are unique situations but our Orange County divorce lawyers can advise you whether situation is right for a termination of spousal support.
+Spousal Support can also be terminated in a long term marriage in various situations including but not limited to where the supported person refuses to become self supporting and the evidence against that spouse is compelling.

 To learn more about our law firm, visit our firm profile page.
-To learn about our top Orange County divorce lawyers, visit the individual attorney profiles of B. Robert Farzad, Tawny Mazarei and Matthew J. Sundly at the top of this page.
+To learn about our top Orange County divorce lawyers, visit the individual attorney profiles of B. Robert Farzad and Matthew J. Sundly at the top of this page.
 Got additional questions?
 Need a free consultation?
 Contact us.
 We’re ready to help.